youness-lahdiri01/Localisation-d-un-smartphone-et-envoi-des-coordonn-es-vers-un-serveur-distant/README.md

-# TP 11 — Smartphone Localization with Android, PHP, and MySQL
+# Smartphone Localization with Android, PHP, and MySQL

 ## Overview